danmed1/JSONdata/README.md

 # JSONdata
-This is just a JSON file with data
+This is just a folder with JSON data